 ******I saw a story the other day on the greatest centerfielders ever, and they listed Willie Mays, Joe DiMaggio, Mickey Mantle, Junior Griffey and Jim Edmunds.
 Great defensive players all, but I'd add the Orioles' Paul Blair and the Cardinals' (and Orioles') Andy Van Slyke.

 It's hard to name just five of anything when you're talking about baseball.
 Now, with catchers, I'd start with Johnny Bench and add...

 In the 1970s, I was watching a baseball game in my room, and my mother came in and asked who was pitching.
 She wouldn't have known more than one or two pitchers, and they would have had to be Baltimore Orioles.

 I'm an O's fan, but the Orioles weren't playing.
 I think it was the Astros and Reds.

 "It's Joaquin Andujar and Santo Alcala," I said absentmindedly.

 "You're kidding," she replied.

-"Do you think I could make up names like Joaquin Andujar and Santo Alcala?"
+"Do you think I could make up names like Joaquin Andujar and Santo Alcala?" said I.